mindspore-ai/community/design/meps/MEP-MSLITE.md

 - Support fp64, fp32, fp16, int8 operations.

 ## Drawbacks
-- MS lite does not support on-device training yet, it is coming soon...
+- MS Lite does not support on-device training yet, it is coming soon...

 ## Alternatives
-- MNN[1], TF lite[2] and TNN[3] are outstanding on-device AI frameworks.
+- MNN[1], TF Lite[2] and TNN[3] are outstanding on-device AI frameworks.
-MS lite is for on-device AI, and MS cloud is for on-cloud AI, both of them are in scope of Huawei's MindSpore AI framework.
+MS Lite is for on-device AI, and MS cloud is for on-cloud AI, both of them are in scope of Huawei's MindSpore AI framework.
 They share same IR, and optimization passes.
-MS lite is more flexible.
+MS Lite is more flexible.

 ## References
 - [1] https://github.com/alibaba/MNN